4 Multiple linear regression

 ## 3.254

-We can ask R which are the 3 levels of the variable verified_income using the function levels:
+We can ask R again which are the 3 levels of the variable verified_income

-As expected, R placed the level that comes fist alphabetically, “Not verified”, as the reference level.
+The first level listed, “Not verified”, will be the reference level in a linear regression model.
 We can then interpret the slopes as comparisons with the reference level.
 For example, borrowers who had their income source verified (but not the amount), had an interest rate that was on average 1.4% higher than those who didn’t have their income source verified.
 Borrowers who had their income amount verified, had an interest rate that was on average 3.25% higher than those who didn’t have their income verified.

 The higher interest rate for borrowers who have verified their income source or amount is surprising.
 Intuitively, we’d think that a loan would look less risky if the borrower’s income has been verified.
 However, note that the situation may be more complex, and there may be confounding variables that we didn’t account for.
 For example, perhaps lender require borrowers with poor credit to verify their income.
 That is, verifying income in our data set might be a signal of some concerns about the borrower rather than a reassurance that the borrower will pay back the loan.
 For this reason, the borrower could be deemed higher risk, resulting in a higher interest rate.
 (What other confounding variables might explain this counter-intuitive relationship suggested by the model?)